stassa/louise/README.md

 clause to a new predicate, so that, for example, the atom `p(x,y)` becomes `m(p,x,y)` and the clause `p(x,y):- q(x,y)` becomes `m(p,x,y):- m(q,x,y)`.
-Encapsulation facilitates resolution between metarules, that are second-order, and first-order background knowledge and examples.
+Encapsulation facilitates resolution between metarules, that are second-order, and the first-order background knowledge and examples.
 Encapsulation also makes resolution between metarules and other clauses decidable by "lowering" them to the first-order (even unification is undecidable in second order logic).